 What do we charge our clients for?
 We do charge an hourly rate for our legal services and any other items we need to pay on your behalf, such as required court filing fees.
-We keep our clients fully aware of all ongoing fees and expenses.
-If we estimate your divorce will cost $3,000 to $5,000 and that changes at any point, you will be the first to know.
+If we estimate your divorce will cost $5,000 and that changes at any point, you will be the first to know.
 There will not be any surprises that we have not agreed upon.

 Do you offer discounted rates?
-We do offer discounts to veterans/military families and on a case-by-case basis.
+We do offer discounted rates to veterans/military families and on a case-by-case basis.

 If both parties can come to an agreement, divorce mediation is a preferred alternative to a traditional divorce.
-The average price range is $1,000 to $1,800.
-Click here to view the steps involved in a mediation and pricing.
+The average price range is $2,000 to $3,000.

 How long does a divorce take?
 The generally accepted time frame is about one year.
 This is highly dependent on how effective your attorney or mediator is in facilitating a fair agreement.
-My most recent case was resolved and filed in court in less than 2 weeks.
+A recent case was resolved and filed in court in less than 2 weeks.